 Most large municipalities require a license for the rental, which both serves as an income source to the city and ensures that the rental property subject to the license meets applicable health and safety regulations.
 In addition to licensing fees, short-term rentals are typically subject to lodging or hotel taxes.

-In Norman Okla. for example, any short-term rental property requires a short-term rental license prior to renting the property.
+In Norman Oklahoma for example, any short-term rental property requires a short-term rental license prior to renting the property.
 Rental property located within an area classified as PUD (planned unit development), or SPUD (simple planned unit development), requires Council approval or special use approval prior to renting the property.
 And Norman implements a tax rate of 8% for short-term rentals which must be remitted to the City monthly.

 Oklahoma City has similar requirements.
 Before renting any short-term rental property, a “home-sharing license” must be obtained.
 The property must be zoned for residential use, and if the property is not the owner’s primary residence, a special exception from the City Board of Adjustment is required.
 A 5.5% monthly hotel tax is owed to the City for rental payments.